zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System-Edison.md

 # Step #6 Detect Motion

-## Assemble the LightBlue Bean Harware
+## Assemble the LightBlue Bean Hardware

 1. Ensure sure the LightBlue Bean has its battery plugged in.